obss/jury/README.md

 To see more, check the [official Jury blog post](https://medium.com/codable/jury-evaluating-performance-of-nlg-models-730eb9c9999f).

-**Public notice:** You can reach our official [Public Notice](https://docs.google.com/document/d/1mFFT0cR8BUHKJki8mAg6b36QhmsRxvKR3pwOlcxbnss/edit?usp=sharing) document that poses a claim about plagiarisim of the work, *jury*, presented in this codebase.
+**Public notice:** You can reach our official [Public Notice](https://docs.google.com/document/d/1mFFT0cR8BUHKJki8mAg6b36QhmsRxvKR3pwOlcxbnss/edit?usp=sharing) document that poses a claim about plagiarism of the work, *jury*, presented in this codebase.

 # Available Metrics